angular/components/src/material/datepicker/datepicker.md

 <!-- example(date-range-picker-overview) -->

-### Date range input forms integration
+### Use with Angular Forms

-The `mat-date-range-input` component can be used together with the `FormGroup` directive from `@angular/forms` to group the start and end values together and to validate them as a group.
+The `mat-date-range-input` component can be used together with the `FormField` or `FormGroup` directive from `@angular/forms` to group the start and end values together and to validate them as a group.

 <!-- example(date-range-picker-forms) -->